connellsharp/Firestorm/docs/stems/authorisation.md

 # Authorization

-Firestorm v1.0 provides basic authorization at a field, item and collection levels.
+Firestorm provides basic authorization at a field, item and collection levels.

+!!!note
+	v1.0 provides basic authorization.
+A more comprehensive set of authorisation features is planned for a future version.

 ## AuthorizeAttribute for fields